Telephone sales

 Another thing you need to consider is the LIMITED information you want to communicate.
 I say limited, because one of Matt’s laws is that speech is the slowest form of communication.
 (This is why you don’t want to move your lips when you are reading.)
 You can skim and absorb a lot of information by reading, but “books on tape” are painfully slow.
 You will need to decide which parts of your message need to be presented and trim your stories way back so they leave a lasting impression.
 Short pointed stories are best.

 The hardest part of telephone work is listening.
 If you thought picking up the signals is hard in person, doing it over the phone is worse.
 Has your phone pal said “uh huh” in the last minute?
-Does he/she have a question for you?
+Does he/her have a question for you?
 I know you have a lot of information to transmit, but try to hear the clues in your caller’s voice and tone that tell you if the sales pitch is going well.
-And, remember, the purpose of a phone call is to get an in person appointment.
+And, remember, the purpose of a phone call is to get an appointment.
+Very few, if any, sales of this nature are closed over the phone.
+The sale of the purchase of your services for the next piece of time has to be done in person, so keep those trial closes going and try to get an in person opportunity to present your credentials.

 Regards, Matt